goact/yourfertility/goact-api/2-Authentication.md

 access_token | The access token to be used in URI of the requests.
 This token should be set to web browser for _exprires_in_ in order for web-tool to access to goAct APIs. sent         | Email sent.
 If false, the server encountered an unexpected error while sending email.

-If the username hasn't existed, 'Error identifier ' 404 error is returned.
+If the username doesn't exist, 'Error identifier ' 404 error is returned.
 In this case, the client application should ask the user to enter correct username again.

 **Example Error Response**